chapmajs/personal_site/_posts/2023-02-23-Pack-Cleaning.md

 Sark didn't have an XXDP pack, and we had to figure out how to generate one.
 We had an XXDP pack image, but none of the RL02 packs he had were `-EF` error-free suffix packs.
 This means that we couldn't just use VTserver to dump the image on, as it was extremely unlikely the image's defects would line up with the defects on a given RL02 pack.

-To solve this problem, we used a process I'd been using to run diagnostics on my PDP-11/03 and PDP-11/10 setups: we generated XXDP TU58 media by booting the XXDP pack image in [Ersatz-11](http://www.dbit.com/), a PDP-11 emulator (couldn't make SIMH do it back then) and mounting a "blank" TU58 image.
+To solve this problem, we used a process I'd been using to run diagnostics on my PDP-11/03 and PDP-11/10 setups: we generated XXDP TU58 images by booting the XXDP pack image in [Ersatz-11](http://www.dbit.com/), a PDP-11 emulator (couldn't make SIMH do it back then) and mounting a "blank" TU58 image.
 Files were then copied from the mounted pack image to the TU58 image.
 Once a TU58 image was prepared, we booted it on the actual PDP-11 using [Will Kranz's TU58 emulator](http://www.willsworks.net/pdp-11/tu58-emu).
 Real TU58 tape drives connect to the PDP-11 over a SLU, so they're easy to emulate using a PC.

 Once booted into XXDP on the emulated TU58, we were able to run `UPDAT` to `INIT` and `CREATE` a RL02 cartridge for XXDP.
 Files were then copied from the emulated TU58 tape to the RL02 pack.
 This was repeated many times in order to get everything we needed onto RL02.
 It took a long time, but doing it this way allowed for sparing out the bad blocks on the RL02 packs.